zhong-yy/GraPly/README.md

 To remove the program binaries and object files, just type 'make clean'.

 ## How to use
+### GraPly
 For **GraPly**, the command is
 ```
 GraPly model_file observation_file output_file field_flag
 ```
 The 'field_flag' can be 'g' or 'ggt'.
+If 'g' is used, the gravity field will be calculated; if 'ggt' is used, the gravity gradient tensor field will be calculated.

 The 'model_file' is a file containing descriptions about polyhedrons.
 ```
 First line: <Number of polyhedrons n>
 Following lines: <Description of polyhedron 0>
                  <Description of polyhedron 1>
                  ...
                  <Description of polyhedron n-1>
 ```

-The format for <descriptoin of polyhedron i> is
+The format for <descriptoin of polyhedron i\> is
 ```
 One line: <index of this polyhedron> <number of nodes> <number of facets>
 Following lines list nodes: